How to get a credit score after moving to the U.S.

 On-time payments can help your scores, while late payments can hurt your scores.
 Falling further behind on payments can increase the negative impact on your scores.

-Having a mix of installment and revolving accounts can show you know how to manage different types of credit, which could be good for your scores.
+Having a mix of installment and revolving accounts can show you know how to manage different types of credit, which could be good for your score.

 Length of credit history.